Surfrrosa/luc-cmfd/LESSONS_LEARNED.md

 ### 8. **ALWAYS Check GPU Settings Before Training**
 Kaggle's GPU x2 option drains quota 2x faster without any benefit for our single-model training.
 Always verify you're using single GPU.

+### 9. **Download Models Periodically - Kaggle Files Are Ephemeral**
+`/kaggle/working/` is TEMPORARY storage.
+When quota runs out or session ends, ALL files are lost.
+Download important files every few epochs, or use Kaggle Datasets for persistent storage.

 ---

 ## 🔄 Process Improvements